-- Expanded global portfolio through 20-year extension for the Ketapang Production Sharing Contract (PSC) and a multi-year contract for the Bobara Working Area in Indonesia, acquisition of 50 per cent share of the Papua New Guinea Prospecting License and third concession of Onshore Block 2 in Abu Dhabi, United Arab Emirates. - Produced a record-breaking 2,000 thousand barrels of oil equivalent (kboe) per day from Malaysia operations. - Awarded 14 PSCs in the Malaysia Bid Round 2024 to 12 unique contractors. - Reached final investment decision (FID) for a 100MW power plant in Malaysia while making good progress towards first cargo from LNG Canada in 2025 and bringing onstream our third floating LNG facility by 2027. - Expanded maritime solutions on offer with seven contracts for vessel newbuilds and entered a joint venture to procure liquified carbon dioxide (LCO2) carriers, adding to the current fleet of 102 LNG, petroleum and product vessels, as well as 12 Floating Production, Storage and Offloading (FPSO) and Floating Storage and Offloading (FSO) vessels.
+- Expanded global portfolio through 20-year extension for the Ketapang Production Sharing Contract (PSC) and a multi-year contract for the Bobara Working Area in Indonesia, acquisition of 50 per cent share of the Papua New Guinea Prospecting License and third concession of Onshore Block 2 in Abu Dhabi, United Arab Emirates. - 2 Produced a record-breaking 2,000 thousand barrels of oil equivalent (kboe) per day from Malaysia operations. - Awarded 14 PSCs in the Malaysia Bid Round 2024 to 12 unique contractors. - Reached final investment decision (FID) for a 100MW power plant in Malaysia while making good progress towards first cargo from LNG Canada in 2025 and bringing onstream our third floating LNG facility by 2027. - 5 Expanded maritime solutions on offer with seven contracts for vessel newbuilds and entered a joint venture to procure liquified carbon dioxide (LCO2) carriers, adding to the current fleet of 102 LNG, petroleum and product vessels, as well as 12 Floating Production, Storage and Offloading (FPSO) and Floating Storage and Offloading (FSO) vessels.

-- Reached FID to construct a biorefinery in the Pengerang Integrated Complex in Malaysia with partners Enilive and Euglena, expected to be operational by 2028. - Signed a Memorandum of Cooperation to advance ASEAN grid interconnectivity with the export of renewable energy from Vietnam to Malaysia and Singapore. - Expanded renewables portfolio in India with a 200MW co-located solar-wind turbine project, 400MW interstate transmission system-connected wind-solar hybrid project, and delivery of 650MW renewable energy for the country's first renewable energy-green hydrogen production. - 9 Entered a joint venture to develop a global scale hydrogen production hub in Malaysia with SEDC Energy. - Progressed towards large-scale carbon capture and storage (CCS) deployment with 11 agreements and Memoranda of Understanding to carbon dioxide storage solutions, infrastructure and value chain development, as well as regulatory compliance and certification. - Achieved the short-term GHG emissions target by limiting emissions from Malaysia operations to 46.55 million tones of CO_2 equivalent, below the target limit of 49.50 million tonnes of CO_2 e, as laid out in our Net Zero Carbon Emissions by 2050 Pathway.
+- 6 Reached FID to construct a biorefinery in the Pengerang Integrated Complex in Malaysia with partners Enilive and Euglena, expected to be operational by 2028. - Signed a Memorandum of Cooperation to advance ASEAN grid interconnectivity with the export of renewable energy from Vietnam to Malaysia and Singapore. - Expanded renewables portfolio in India with a 200MW wind turbine, 400MW utility-scale wind-solar hybrid project, and delivery of 600MW renewable energy for the nation's first renewables-green hydrogen production. - Entered a joint venture to develop a global scale hydrogen production hub in Malaysia with SEDC Energy. - Progressed towards large-scale carbon capture and storage (CCS) deployment with 11 agreements and Memoranda of Understanding to advance storage solutions, infrastructure and value chain development, as well as regulatory compliance and certification. - Achieved short-term target GHG emissions targets of 49.5 million tonnes of CO2 equivalent from Malaysia operations as laid out in our NZCE by 2050 Pathway.